Teaching for Mastery

 Our Core Expectations

-At The Purbeck School, curriculum and assessment will…
+At The Purbeck School, assessment will…

 - be based on our high expectations for all students.